Sweet Tsoureki Recipe (Traditional Greek Easter Bread)

 • It’s also essential to allow the dough to rise properly.
 If the quick yeast doesn’t bubble, then it’s gone bad.
 In this case, it’s best to start fresh with fresh new instant yeast.
 Otherwise, your tsoureki may not rise properly.
 Also, when adding milk to the yeast, it should be slightly warm but not too hot, or it could kill the yeast.

 • You can make tsoureki in different sizes.
-For wider and longer tsoureki, you can use larger dough ball amounts and then not roll the dough as thin for the braids.
+For fluffier tsoureki, you can use larger dough ball amounts and then not roll the dough as thin for the braids.

-• The tsoureki will rise more in the oven, so it's good to leave enough space in between the tsoureki.
-I would recommend only putting two tsoureki on one baking sheet (if there's enough space between them) since they will rise and puff up as they bake.
+• The tsoureki will rise more in the oven, so it’s good to leave enough space in between the tsoureki.
+I recommend only putting two tsourekia on one baking sheet (if there’s enough space between them) since they will rise and puff up as they bake.

 Nutrition